 - 1. Choose the system you want to use as the model for other servers in your storage space. - 2.
-Save the configuration to a server template file for each controller on that system. - 3.
-Log in to each remote system in your storage space and restore the controller(s) from the server template file(s).
+Save the configuration to a server template file. - 3.
+Log in to each remote system in your storage space and restore the configuration from the server template file.